alisonykim/alisonykim.github.io/_pages/home.md

 social: true  # includes social icons at the bottom of the page
 ---

-<p style="font-size:16px">&#47; &#712;&aelig;l&#618;s&#601;n <!--# /ˈælɪsən/ --> &#712;jo&#331;&#676;u <!--# 'yoŋdʑu --> k&#618;m <!--# kɪm -->&#47;</p>
+<p style="font-size:20px">&#47; &#712;&aelig;l&#618;s&#601;n <!--# /ˈælɪsən/ --> &#712;jo&#331;&#676;u <!--# 'yoŋdʑu --> k&#618;m <!--# kɪm -->&#47;</p>

 <p>
-Hi!<br>

-I recently finished the first year of my M.A. in (Digital) Linguistics at the University of Zurich.
-Currently, I'm part of a team working on <a href="https://www.cl.uzh.ch/en/texttechnologies/research/opinionmining/sentiment-inference.html" target="_blank">stance detection in German</a>, with <a href="https://www.cl.uzh.ch/de/people/team/compling/klenner.html" target="_blank">Manfred Klenner</a> as my supervisor.
-My general NLP interests include sentiment analysis (e.g. hate speech detection), coreference resolution, and machine translation.<br>
+Hello!
+I am a rising second-year student of (Digital) Linguistics at the University of Zurich.
+There, I'm also part of a team working on <a href="https://www.cl.uzh.ch/en/texttechnologies/research/opinionmining/sentiment-inference.html" target="_blank">stance detection in German</a>, with <a href="https://www.cl.uzh.ch/de/people/team/compling/klenner.html" target="_blank">Manfred Klenner</a> as my supervisor.
+My general NLP interests include sentiment analysis, named entity recognition, and coreference resolution.<br><br>

-I'm originally from Los Angeles and spent nine years in the San Francisco Bay Area before moving to Zurich.
-I often miss the beach, though snow has grown on me during my time here.<br>
+I'm originally from Los Angeles and spent almost a decade in the San Francisco Bay Area before moving to Zurich.
+I often miss the beach, though snow has grown on me during my time here.<br><br>

 Outside of NLP, I'm passionate about mental healthcare, LGBTQ+ rights, veganism, and sustainable fashion.
-I enjoy solo traveling, taking long walks, going to the movies, and making Korean food for friends.<br>
+I enjoy solo traveling, taking long walks, going to the movies, and making Korean food for friends.
+I'm also a huge fan of the Swiss Federal Railways.<br><br>

 Lastly, I prefer Coop to Migros.
 But neither compares to <a href="https://g.page/BerkeleyBowlMarketplace?share" target="_blank">Berkeley Bowl</a>.<br>